-Virginia Tech Police Department: Don't fall victim to a phone scam
+Virginia Tech Police Department: Don't fall victim to an email or phone scam

 From: Virginia Tech Police Department

 - No law enforcement, emergency services, or other government agency in the United States, including the IRS, will ever call you on the phone and threaten you with arrest if you do not immediately send them money or provide them with the number of a gift card, or transfer money into a bitcoin account.

 - Do not provide personal information such as dates of birth, social security numbers, and bank account/credit card numbers over phone, text or email, unless you are dealing with someone you trust.

 - If you receive an unsolicited letter or email requesting you to deposit a check and wire money back to an individual, be suspicious.